 Then I heard a loud voice saying in heaven, “Now salvation, and strength, and the kingdom of our God, and the power of His Christ have come, for the accuser of our brethren, who accused them before our God day and night, has been cast down.
 And they overcame him by the blood of the Lamb and by the word of their testimony, and they did not love their lives to the death."
 Revelation 12:10-11

 Satan is the enemy of all humanity, and he accuses us day and night before God.
-But he is cast down when we, who are saved by the blood of Jesus, speak testimonies of His work in our lives-- when we are honest and vulnerable, willing to lay down our lives and self-preservation, for others to be set free.
+But he is cast down when we, who are saved by the blood of Jesus, speak testimonies of His work in our lives-- when we are honest and vulnerable, willing to lay down our lives and self-preservation, in order for others to be set free.

 "My mouth shall tell of Your righteousness and Your salvation all the day, for I do not know their limits.
 I will go in the strength of the Lord God;